DavidBuck/davidbuck.net/content/post/configure-hugo-to-ouput-a-single-RSS-feed.md

 The default template uses `{{ range .Data.Pages }}` to loop over the pages in a section or, for the index.xml at the root, all pages in every section.

-To include only your blog posts in the feed copy the default RSS template code to `layouts\rss.xml` in your Hugo project.
+To include only your blog posts in the feed copy the default RSS template code to `layouts/rss.xml` in your Hugo project.
 Then change line 15 in the new `rss.xml` file, from:

 `{{ range .Data.Pages }}`